 Taking it straight to President Barack Obama on foreign policy, administration appointees, spending and the lack of entitlement reform, Perry asked, "How can the wealthiest nation in the history of civilization fail to pay his bills?
 How does that happen?
 You cannot win the future by selling America off to foreign creditors.
 We cannot afford four more years of this rudderless leadership."

 "It's time to get America working again," Perry said to rousing applause.
 The line will be the central theme of his nascent national campaign, which launched a website featuring the same motto earlier in the day.

-"Since June of 2009, Texas is home to 40% of all the jobs added in the United States," Perry said.
+"Since June of 2009, Texas is home to 40 percent of all the jobs added in the United States," Perry said.

-Texas gained more than one million jobs since 2000, according to the Bureau of Labor Statistics.
+Texas gained more than 1 million jobs since 2000, according to the Bureau of Labor Statistics.

 But what kind of jobs?
-The state's fiscal picture is far more complex than the one Perry will paint.
+The state's fiscal picture is far more mixed than the one Perry will paint.

 Public Sector Jobs Lead The Way

-Of the one million jobs created during Perry's decade as governor, nearly one third were in government.
+Of the 1 million jobs created during Perry's decade as governor, nearly one-third were in government.
 Because of the surging population, more than half of those new public sector jobs were at public schools.
 Those jobs are likely to be lost in coming years.

 Lawmakers in the recent session were forced to slash the budget to make up for a shortfall estimated at $27 billion.
 The cuts will cost at least 100,000 jobs by 2013, according to an independent analysis released early this year.
 Major cuts in public school funding is expected to force tens of thousands of educators to be laid off.